G-Core/product-documentation/documentation/cdn/add-an-ssl-certificate-to-deliver-content-over-https.md

 published: true
 order: 70
 toc:
-   --1--What is an SSL certificate?: "what-is-an-ssl-certificate" --1--1.
-Your own SSL certificate: "1-your-own-ssl-certificate" --2--Add during resource creation: "add-an-ssl-certificate-during-resource-creation" --2--Add on the SSL certificates page: "add-an-ssl-certificate-on-the-ssl-certificates-page" --2--How to insert data correctly: "how-to-insert-an-ssl-certificate-and-a-key-correctly" --2--Attach to a CDN resource: "attach-an-ssl-certificate-to-a-resource"
+    --1--What is an SSL certificate?: 'what-is-an-ssl-certificate'
+    --1--1.
+Your own SSL certificate: '1-your-own-ssl-certificate'
+    --2--Add during resource creation: 'add-an-ssl-certificate-during-resource-creation'
+    --2--Add on the SSL certificates page: 'add-an-ssl-certificate-on-the-ssl-certificates-page' --2--How to insert data correctly: 'how-to-insert-an-ssl-certificate-and-a-key-correctly'
+    --2--Attach to a CDN resource: 'attach-an-ssl-certificate-to-a-resource'
-   --2--Renew: "renew-an-ssl-certificate"
+    --2--Renew: 'renew-an-ssl-certificate'
-   --2--Expiration notifications: "ssl-certificates-expiration-notifications"
+    --2--Expiration notifications: 'ssl-certificates-expiration-notifications'
-   --2--Delete: "delete-an-ssl-certificate"
+    --2--Delete: 'delete-an-ssl-certificate'
     --1--2.
-Let's Encrypt certificate: "2-lets-encrypt-certificate"
+Let's Encrypt certificate: '2-lets-encrypt-certificate'
-   --2--Activate: "activate-a-lets-encrypt-certificate"
+    --2--Activate: 'activate-a-lets-encrypt-certificate'
-   --2--Revoke: "revoke-a-lets-encrypt-certificate"
+    --2--Revoke: 'revoke-a-lets-encrypt-certificate'
-   --2--Restrictions and features of the option: "restrictions-and-features-of-the-option"
+    --2--Restrictions and features of the option: 'restrictions-and-features-of-the-option'
 ---

 # Add an SSL certificate to deliver content over HTTPS

 ## What is an SSL certificate?